iulian-radu/Summit2018/L757/README.md

 AAM, however, is not just a data bank.
 It also provides you with free out-of-the-box features that allow you to build look-alike (algorithmic) models to expand audiences.
 In this lab, we will focus on three of these features:
   * **Look-alike Modeling** - a feature used for building and running look-alike models.
-  * **Audience Marketplace** - a feature where you can buy 2nd and 3rd party data or sell your own.
+  * **Audience Marketplace** - a feature where you can buy 3rd party data or sell your own.
   * **Audience Lab** - an environment, where you can run online tests on audiences (even look-alike audiences) and measure campaign effectiveness.

 ---